OPAL

 “It was lovely to spend the time with him learning his favourite places.
 I didn’t realise how much they had to play with!”

-“It was wonderful to see teh kids in this environment.
+“It was wonderful to see the kids in this environment.
 The space they have available to them is vast and it is great to see so many different types of play.
 This will really encourage children to explore their interests and also try things they haven’t before.”

 “How lucky are they to have a party every lunchtime!”